 1. Participant’s accounts are joint signature accounts with AAA Fair Credit

 Foundation and the participant.

-2. Participants make monthly deposits at designated locations of the
+2. Participants make monthly deposits at the participating bank.

 3. The financial institution shall pay at least a market rate of interest on the